California county routes in zone G: G7

 County Route G7 (CR G7) is a road in Santa Clara County, California, United States, southeast of Gilroy.
 The road is known as Bloomfield Avenue for its entire length, which runs from State Route 25 near US 101 to State Route 152.

 The route serves as a bypass for travelers who are traveling from westbound State Route 152 to southbound U.S. Route 101.
-County Route G7 bypasses the State Route 152 at U.S. Route 101 interchange, where State Route 152 is signed as 10th Street.
+County Route G7 bypasses SR 152 at the US 101 interchange, where SR 152 is signed as 10th Street.
 This bypass avoids considerable amounts of traffic congestion that is the result of large retail shopping centers on both sides of 10th Street.

-County Route G7 also serves Frazier Lake Airpark via Frazer Lake Road, as well as the Christopher Ranch garlic facility.
+CR G7 also serves Frazier Lake Airpark via Frazer Lake Road, as well as the Christopher Ranch garlic facility.

 Major intersections

 G8

-County Route G8 is an important north–south arterial road from the south valley area of Santa Clara County, California, USA to near Downtown San Jose.
-G8 runs for 29.4 mi over both rural roads, expressway and urban streets, but it is most commonly known by residents for its expressway portion, Almaden Expressway.
-G8 is also part of the Santa Clara County expressway system.
+County Route G8 (CR G8) is an important north–south arterial road from the South Valley area of Santa Clara County, California, United States, to near Downtown San Jose.
+It runs for 29.4 mi over both rural roads, expressway and urban streets, but it is most commonly known by residents for its expressway portion, Almaden Expressway.
+The route is also known as Watsonville Road, Uvas Road, McKean Road, and small portions of Harry Road, Almaden Road, and Alma Avenue.
+CR G8 is also part of the Santa Clara County expressway system.